 Gets or sets the source for the image.

-You can set this property in XAML, but in this case you are setting the Source property as a URI.
-This behavior relies on underlying type conversion that processes the string as a URI, and calls the equivalent of the BitmapImage(Uri) constructor.
-The XAML parser interprets any strings that represent a relative URI in the context of the XAML page that is being parsed.
-For example, if you specify a value "images/myimage.png" in XAML, that is interpreted as a relative path suffix that is appended to the location within the app package where the XAML page itself exists.
+You can set this property in XAML, but in this case you are setting the property as a URI.
+The XAML behavior relies on underlying type conversion that processes the string as a URI, and calls the BitmapImage(Uri) constructor.
+This in turn potentially requests a stream from that URI and returns the image source object.

 The ImageFailed event can occur if the initial attribute value in XAML does not specify a valid source.

 The following example shows how to create an image.

 Image myImage = new Image(); myImage.Source = new BitmapImage(new Uri("myPicture.jpg", UriKind.RelativeOrAbsolute)); LayoutRoot.Children.Add(myImage);

 In this example, the property is used to specify the location of the image you want to display.
 You can set the by specifying an absolute URL (e.g. http://contoso.com/myPicture.jpg) or specify a URL relative to the XAP file of your application.
 So for the previous example, you would need to have the XAP file in the same folder as myPicture.png.